evmos/evmos/x/intrarelayer/spec/01_concepts.md

 ## Token Pair Registration

-Users can register a new token pair proposal ****through the governance module and initiate a vote to include the token pair in the module.
+Users can register a new token pair proposal through the governance module and initiate a vote to include the token pair in the module.

-When the proposal passes, the intrarelayer module registers the Cosmos Coin and ERC20 Token mapping on the app store.
+When the proposal passes, the intrarelayer module registers the Cosmos Coin and ERC20 Token mapping on the application's store.

 ### Registration of a Cosmos Coin